Priya1114/Linklist/README.md

 # Linklist

-This Repo Consists of C++ Code of various operations performed on Singley Linklist.
+This Repo Consists of C++ Code of various operations performed on Singley Linklist like Insertion,Deletion,searching etc.

+Code Consists of Seprate Functions for each Operation,Hence Maintaining the modularity of code.

 ##Uses:
 1.Download or Clone the Repository.